luyentru/MLOps/reports/README.md

 - `requirements.txt` for core production dependencies
 - `requirements_dev.txt` for development tools (linters, formatters)
 - `requirements_tests.txt` for testing frameworks and tools
+- `requirements_bentoapi.txt` for the backend API tools
+- `requirements_frontend.txt` for the frontend tools
+- `requirements_gpu.txt` for VertexAI training

 New team members should follow these steps to set up their environment: